-The trustees have access to regular valuations to help them monitor the changing value of the bond.
+We will send the trustees regular valuations to help them monitor the changing value of the bond.
 The trustees can also monitor the bond's performance through our online service.

 Flexible advice fee options

 As part of the process of receiving financial advice a fee may be agreed with your financial adviser.
 Payment of this fee can be facilitated by Quilter when the Collective Investment Bond is set up.
 We provide two options for facilitating this fee, depending which party has received the advice.
 Please see the table below.